SoftCake-Dev/pdf-module/README.md

 - [ ] Add option to insert sizes for both millimeters and points per millimeter

 ### Bugs
-- [ ] Child element with weigh parameter set of linear layout oriented horizontally does not fill to parent height and set own height to 0
+- [x] LinearContainer child elements with weigh parameter set does not fill to parent height and set own height to 0

 ## Technology stack
 Project is creating using Kotlin language with compatibility to Java 11 and Gradle